Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Experiments

 \subsection{Hyperparameter Sensitivity and Ablation Studies}

-\textbf{Impact of the hyperparameter $\alpha$.} The hyperparameter $\alpha$ from \Cref{eq:recurrent_formula} balances the contributions of attention, confidence from the previous token, and the conditional probability of the current token.
-When $\alpha$ is equal to 1, RAUQ becomes equivalent to perplexity.
-When $\alpha$ approaches 0, RAUQ relies solely on the attention weights from the selected head. \Cref{fig:alpha_rauq} presents the impact of $\alpha$ on the performance of the RAUQ method for Llama 8b v3.1.
-For the summarization, setting $\alpha$ equal to 0 consistently yields the best results.
-For all other tasks, except MMLU, the best possible performance is achieved with $\alpha$ between 0.2 and 0.5.
+\ecoparagraph{Impact of the hyperparameter $\mathbf{\alpha}$.} The hyperparameter $\alpha$ in \Cref{eq:recurrent_formula} balances the contributions of attention, confidence from the previous token, and the token-level confidence $s_i$.
+If $s_i$ is defined as the conditional probability of the current token, then setting $\alpha=1$ makes RAUQ equivalent to perplexity.
+When $\alpha$ approaches 0, RAUQ relies solely on the attention weights from the selected head. \Cref{fig:alpha_rauq} presents the impact of $\alpha$ on the performance of the RAUQ method for Llama-3.1 8B.
+For all tasks, except MMLU, the best possible performance is achieved with $\alpha$ between 0.2 and 0.5.

-While dataset-specific fine-tuning of $\alpha$ can lead to further improvements, we do not perform such careful tuning in our main experiments (\Cref{tab:overall_results}).
-Instead, we select $\alpha$ using a small out-of-domain subset for Llama 8b v3.1 and apply this value uniformly across all datasets and LLMs.
-Despite this, RAUQ achieves consistently strong performance across diverse tasks and LLMs, often achieving the top or near-top results.
-Strong performance with a fixed hyperparameter underscores the robustness of the proposed method.
+While dataset-specific fine-tuning of $\alpha$ can lead to further improvements, we do not perform such careful tuning in our experiments (\Cref{tab:overall_results}).
+Instead, we select $\alpha$ using a small out-of-domain subset for Llama-3.1 8B and apply this value uniformly \emph{across all datasets and base LLMs}.
+Despite this, RAUQ achieves consistently strong performance across tasks and LLMs, often achieving top or near-top results.
+Strong performance with a fixed hyperparameter underscores the method's robustness.

-\textbf{Aggregation functions.} \Cref{tab:llama_token_agg} compares the performance of the RAUQ method using various aggregation functions of token-level confidence scores.
+\ecoparagraph{Aggregation functions.} \Cref{tab:llama_token_agg} in Appendix \ref{app:ablation_agg} compares the performance of our RAUQ method using various aggregation functions of token-level confidence scores.
 We experiment with four aggregation strategies: mean, median, sum of logarithms (inspired by MSP), and mean of logarithms (inspired by perplexity).
-For the Summ tasks and certain QA datasets (SciQ, TriviaQA, and GSM8k), mean aggregation yields the best performance.
-For MMLU, the sum of logarithms substantially outperforms other aggregation strategies, while median performs best for XSum.
-However, the top two performing methods are those that apply length normalization.
-Among them, the mean of logarithms of token-level confidence scores used in RAUQ consistently delivers the strongest results across datasets.
+For the summarization tasks and certain QA datasets such as SciQ, TriviaQA, and GSM8k, mean aggregation yielded the best performance.
+For MMLU, the sum of logarithms substantially outperformed other aggregation strategies, while median aggregation performed second-best for the MedQUAD and the TruthfulQA datasets.

+Overall, however, the top two best performing methods were those that apply length normalization.
+Among them, the mean of logarithms of token-level confidence scores used in RAUQ consistently yielded the strongest results across all datasets.